catid/bitnet_cpu/README.md

 ## Results for AVX-512

-I optimized the reference inference kernel using AVX-512 on a rented Intel Xeon W-2295:
+I optimized the reference inference kernel using AVX-512 on a rented Intel Xeon W-2295.
+This is using OMP for multi-thread optimization, and some careful unrolling for pipeline parallelism.

 ```bash
 catid@project512:~/sources/bitnet_cpu/build$ ./tests/math_test